mpuittinen/getdata-031-courseproject/README.md

 	4. Assigns the activity labels (WALKING, ...) based on the activity (1,2,3...) set in step 1
 	5. Using the "dplyr" package, groups the resulting dataset by activity and subject and calculates the mean value for each variable

-## Sources
+## References
-Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012